dshen6/at-vol-management/README.md

 - We also assume the Event/Volunteer/Sign-up Airtable bases described in [Volunteer Management Template](https://airtable.com/tblclabldKtNzF86I/viwcWd0SuT7LDZtD5?blocks=hide).
 - Some of the flows below depend on custom scripts written in Typescript.
 The code is simple, as the Airtable APIs do the heavy lifting.

+## How to navigate this project
+Each workflow lives in it's own folder.
+Read the README for each one first, and then refer to attached images/scripts as needed.